arpitbbhayani/articles/blogs/better-programmer.md

  - Before implementing, define the scope of implementation, create a rough roadmap and then code

 # Conclusion
+It is not necessary to act on every single action item specified.
+It totally depends on what interests you.
 Programming is simple but being good at it is difficult.
 The path to becoming a better programmer is never bursty rather steady.
 I hope these points help you be a better programmer; it surely has helped me a lot.